mynl/aggregate/doc/2_user_guides/2_x_reserving.rst

 Reserving
 ==========

-**Objectives:** Use ``aggregate`` to model reserve uncertainty and demonstrate the resolution of uncertainty over time as claims settle.
+**Objectives:**  Applications of the :class:`Aggregate` class to reserving, including models of loss emergence and determining ranges for IBNR and case reserves.

 **Audience:** Reserving, capital modeling, ERM actuaries.